bloominstituteoftechnology/Precourse/Lesson6-JS-III/homework/README.md

 	* Arrays

+	Arrays are ordered lists you can use to group together different elements including other arrays.

 2. 3.
 From the top level of your `Precourse` folder, run `npm test JSIII.test.js` to run the automated tests.
 You will fill out the functions in `homework.js` to make the tests pass.